splunk/public-o11y-docs/sp-oncall/spoc-integrations/appdynamics-integration.rst

 Requirements
 ==================

-Versions Supported: On Premise and SaaS versions
+* AppDynamics versions supported: On Premise and SaaS versions

-Splunk On-Call Version Required:** Starter, Growth, or Enterprise
+* Splunk On-Call version required: Starter, Growth, or Enterprise

 Enable the integration in Splunk On-Call
 =================================================